donadigo/TMInterfacePublic/docs.md

 In the countdown phase, no input is applied to the car but it is not guaranteed that the state of the car will not change.
 A specific start blockmix may push the car out of it's spawning position even in the countdown.
 This is why the countdown is always played out, even when the game simulates the run in validation.
 Changing the length of the countdown may also result in an invalid run depending on the map.
 This is because the state of roulette boosters is depending entirely on the current time.
 This is not random, but means that the game always needs to set proper state for the roulette boosters depending on the context for the run to be valid.

-In online play, the countdown time is variable and dependant on unknown factors.
+In online play, the countdown time is variable and dependent on unknown factors.

 After the countdown, at time `0` or simulation time `2600`, an `_FakeIsRaceRunning` event is added to signal the start of the race.
 No other events happen at this time.
-It is however possible for the game to emit events such as the `Respawn` before the running event.
+It is however possible for the game to emit events such as `Respawn` before the running event.

 In the next tick `10`, it is now possible to emit events by the player.
 Events are always sorted by time, and stored from oldest to newest.